Michigan Law’s Debt Management Program is changing for new students. Here’s what you need to know.

 The University of Michigan Law School is committed to encouraging its alumni to pursue a diverse range of employment opportunities.
 For those graduates whose career goals are not accompanied by high pay, we are proud to offer our Income-Based Debt Management Program.
 This program offers loan repayment assistance to individuals committed to the ideals exemplified by such jobs and allows them to maintain a moderate lifestyle while fulfilling their student loan obligations.

-Our program, developed by a faculty-led committee, takes advantage of three of the federal government’s Income-Driven Repayment Plans (Income-Based Repayment (IBR), Pay as You Earn (PAYE), and Saving on a Valuable Education (SAVE)) while, in some cases, limiting the negative consequence of accruing unpaid interest.
-If, after reviewing the program instructions, you still have questions, please visit our FAQ or contact us at [email protected].
+Our program, developed by a faculty-led committee, takes advantage of the federal government’s Income-Driven Repayment (IDR) Plans while, in some cases, limiting the negative consequence of accruing unpaid interest.
+The income-driven repayment plans that qualify for our program are Income-Based Repayment (IBR), Pay as You Earn (PAYE), Saving on a Valuable Education (SAVE), and the upcoming Repayment Assistance Plan (RAP).
+The only income-driven repayment plan that does not qualify is Income-Contingent Repayment (ICR).
+If, after reviewing the program instructions, you still have questions, please visit our FAQ or contact us at [email protected]

 We hope this program will allow our JD alumni to pursue work that is professionally and personally rewarding.
 The program is subject to change based upon funding levels and priority considerations.